Band of Brothers (miniseries): Budget and promotion

 Band of Brothers was at the time the most expensive TV miniseries to have been made by any network.
 Its budget was about $125 million, or an average of $12.5 million per episode.

 An additional $15 million was allocated for a promotional campaign, which included screenings for World War II veterans.
 One was held at Utah Beach, Normandy, where U.S. troops had landed on June 6, 1944.
 On June 7, 2001, 47 Easy Company veterans were flown to Paris and then traveled by chartered train to the site, where the series premiered.
 Chrysler was a sponsor, as its Jeeps were used in the series.
 Chrysler spent $5 million to $15 million on its advertising campaign, using footage from Band of Brothers.
 Each of the spots was reviewed and approved by the co-executive producers Hanks and Spielberg.

 The BBC paid £7 million ($10.1 million) as co-production partner, the most it had ever paid for a bought-in program, and screened it on BBC Two.
 Originally, it was to have aired on BBC One but was moved to allow an "uninterrupted ten-week run", with the BBC denying that this was because the series was not sufficiently mainstream.
 Negotiations were monitored by British Prime Minister Tony Blair, who spoke personally to Spielberg.

 Location

-The series was shot over eight to ten months on Ellenbrook Fields, at Hatfield Aerodrome in Hertfordshire, England.
+The series was shot over eight to ten months primarily at Ellenbrook Fields, at Hatfield Aerodrome in Hertfordshire, England.
 This location had been used to shoot the film Saving Private Ryan.
 Various sets were built, including replicas on the large open field of 12 European towns, among them Bastogne, Belgium; Eindhoven, Netherlands; and Carentan, France.
 North Weald Airfield in Essex was used for shots depicting the take-offs for the D-Day Normandy landings.
 The village of Hambleden, in Buckinghamshire, England, was used extensively in the early episodes to depict the company's training in England, as well as in later scenes.

-The scenes set in Germany and Austria were shot in Switzerland, in and near the village of Brienz in the Bernese Oberland, and at the nearby Hotel Giessbach.
+The scenes set in Germany and Austria were shot in Switzerland, in and near the village of Brienz in the Bernese Oberland, and at the nearby Grandhotel Giessbach.